Treatment Episode Data Set -- Discharges (TEDS-D), 2007 (ICPSR 27301)

 Some states have no Opioid Treatment Programs (OTPs) that provide medication-assisted therapy using methadone and/or buprenorphine.
-See the TEDS Crosswalks for information regarding data collected by each state.

 The recoding scheme of the variable DENTLF (Detailed Not in Labor Force Category) was changed.
-The cases for "Inmate of Institution" have been separated from "Other" and are now a stand alone category.
+The cases for "Inmate of Institution" have been separated from "Other" and are now a standalone category.

 The recoding scheme of the variable DETCRIM (Detailed Criminal Justice Referral) was changed.
-The cases for "Prison" have been separated from "Probation/Parole" and are now a stand alone category.
+The cases for "Prison" have been separated from "Probation/Parole" and are now a standalone category.
 The same was done for the cases for "Diversionary Program" which were previously combined with "Other".
 But the cases for "Other Recognized Legal Entity" previously combined with "State/Federal Court, Other Court" have now been combined with the "Other" category.

-It should be noted that the categories and codes in this public-use file differ somewhat from those used by SAMHSA and those found in the TEDS Crosswalks and in other reports.
+The categories and codes in this public-use file differ somewhat from those used by SAMHSA and those found in the TEDS Crosswalks and in other reports.
 This is a result of the recoding that was performed to protect client privacy in creating the public-use file.

 Users should consult the TEDS Crosswalks for a breakdown of the data collected in each state and their corresponding TEDS codes, including state-by-state descriptions of exceptions or anomalies in reporting practices.

 The data were collected from the states by Synectics for Management Decisions, Incorporated, on behalf of SAMHSA.

 The public-use file is comprised of data from the most current data extract which took place October 2011 (October 10, 2011 extract).

 Administrative records from substance abuse treatment programs as reported to state substance abuse agencies.